(Degenerative Joint Disease; Osteoarthrosis; Hypertrophic Osteoarthritis)

 OA of the spine can, at the disk level, cause marked thickening and proliferation of the posterior longitudinal ligaments, which are posterior to the vertebral body but anterior to the spinal cord.
 The result can be transverse bars that encroach on the anterior spinal cord.
 Hypertrophy and hyperplasia of the ligamenta flava, which are posterior to the spinal cord, often compress the posterior canal, causing lumbar spinal stenosis.
 In contrast, the anterior and posterior nerve roots, ganglia, and common spinal nerve are relatively well protected in the intervertebral foramina, where they occupy only 25% of the available and well-cushioned space.

-Onset is most often gradual, usually beginning with one or a few joints.
-Pain is the earliest symptom, sometimes described as a deep ache.
+Onset of osteoarthritis is most often gradual, usually beginning with one or a few joints.
+Pain is the earliest symptom of OA, sometimes described as a deep ache.
 Pain is usually worsened by weight bearing and relieved by rest but can eventually become constant.
 Stiffness follows awakening or inactivity but lasts < 30 min and lessens with movement.
 As OA progresses, joint motion becomes restricted, and tenderness and crepitus or grating sensations develop.
 Proliferation of cartilage, bone, ligament, tendon, capsules, and synovium, along with varying amounts of joint effusion, ultimately cause the joint enlargement characteristic of OA.
 Flexion contractures may eventually develop.
 Acute and severe synovitis is uncommon.

 Tenderness on palpation and pain on passive motion are relatively late signs.
 Muscle spasm and contracture add to the pain.
 Mechanical block by intra-articular loose bodies or abnormally placed menisci can occur and cause locking or catching.
 Deformity and subluxations can also develop.